kkkfasya/notnix/README.md

 ## Downside
 1. Some packages such as fortune when installed will install fortune-mod instead (on Fedora), the name doesnt match so when it's removed (e.g sudo dnf remove fortune), it fails to do so (i'm blaming Fedora for this).
 To fix this... just type the "real" name, bro.
-2. Minified version doesn't include chud, it's so over ( MINIFIED VERSION WILL NOT BE AVAILABLE FOR NOW )
-> minified/notnix is minified using [luamin](https://github.com/mathiasbynens/luamin)
-> one day i'll minify it myself using my own minifier (fully written in lua ofc)